farzadghanei/mute/README.rst

     :target: https://travis-ci.org/farzadghanei/mute

-`mute` runs others programs while suppressing the output under configured conditions.
+`mute` runs others programs and prevents printing the output under configured conditions.
 A good use case is to keep cron jobs silenced and avoid receiving emails for known conditions.